 In the run up to November 2021, the UK as hosts will continue to work with all involved to increase climate action, build resilience and lower emissions.
 The new date will also allow the UK and our Italian partners to harness their incoming G7 and G20 presidencies in driving climate ambition.

-The annual FCH JU Programme Review Days will take place on Tuesday 24 and Wednesday 25 November 2020 in Brussels.
-The Review Days will precede the Stakeholder Forum on 26 November 2020, and further information will be available closer to the date of the events.
-Follow the FCH JU website and social media channels for more updates.
+The annual FCH JU Programme Review Days will take place on Monday 23 and Tuesday 24 November 2020 and will all be on-line.
+The Review Days precede the PrioritHy policy conference on 25 November and the European Hydrogen Forum on 26 November 2020.
+Further information is available on the FCH JU website and their social media channels.